Posted on: December 18, 2025

 The holidays are a time when everyone wants to relax and enjoy themselves, and for many, that includes holiday drinking.
 However, in the spirit of celebration, we don't always prioritize responsible drinking, which can lead to some not-so-great behavior.

 The main dilemma presented by holiday drinking is that people are more likely to drink and more likely to overindulge.
-People who drink little throughout the rest of the year will partake, and they may not be as aware of their limits and level of intoxication.
-In other cases, regular drinkers might get carried away or find themselves in a situation they normally avoid.
-For example, taxi services may be hard to procure, so driving buzzed might seem more tempting.
-Winter weather certainly doesn’t help matters.
+People who consume little throughout the rest of the year will partake, and they may not be as aware of their limits and level of intoxication.

+Naturally, you want all your friends and family to have a great time and get home safely.
 But if you need an incentive to be extra careful, here it is: you can be held legally liable for guests’ actions.

-More than two-thirds of all states have social host liability laws of some kind.
+More than two-thirds of all states have social host liability laws for alcohol of some kind.
 In most cases, these laws allow civil suits against private hosts who serve alcohol irresponsibly.
-These laws are similar to dram shop laws that apply to bars and restaurants – typically, only a wronged third party can sue, not the intoxicated person themselves.

-Holiday parties are often family mixed-age affairs, which makes it important to keep alcohol out of the hands of those under 21.
 In some states, private hosts are only liable if they furnish alcohol to minors, but in others, they’re liable if minors are drinking on the premises at all, regardless of where they got the booze.

 Even if your guests are all drinking-age adults, you want to practice alcohol safety to be sure no one drives drunk, gets alcohol poisoning, or makes a mistake they can’t take back.

-How to Promote Holiday Party Safety
+How to Serve Alcohol Responsibly at a Holiday Party

 Now that you understand why any alcohol-serving party host should protect themselves from liability, how do you do so without being a total buzzkill?